 I first found Notion by searching Product Hunt by the most upvoted productivity products.
 I was immediately impressed by how many boxes it checked for me as a productivity tool.
 It’s an incredibly flexible piece of software that can be used in so many different ways.
-Here’s a few things I started using it for
+Here’s a few things I use Notion to track.

 - A daily journal

 - My writing repository

 - A bullet journal

 My habit tracker in Notion ties everything else together.
 It’s also my most recent project and has already evolved a few times since I created it.

 My goal was to start tracking my habits each day, both good and bad.
 I purposely decided to start this before New Years to get a head start on my new year’s resolutions.

 In 2020 I want to continue some of the good habits I’ve developed, like writing every day and working out.
 I also want to minimize some of my bad habits, like eating out and using my phone too much.

 Notion makes this super easy because I can reference all of my workspaces within the habit tracker itself.
 My “Write in your journal” habit is more than just a checkbox, it’s a link to the journal entry I wrote that day.
 Same for my workout habit, it’s a link to the specific workouts and muscle groups I did that day.

 The last sections are the habits I want to cut down on.
 For me it’s eating out, with a separate column for the dollar amount, and how much time I spent on my phone that day.